gravitee-io-labs/gravitee-apim-kafka-gateway-lab/README.md

 > It is not possible to have an unsecured plan and secured plans at the same time.
 4. Deploy the API now out of sync

+5. Go to the next portal with the URL `http://localhost:8085/next/`

-5. Subscribe to my API with the "Default Application" Create a subscription between the application and the API via the developer portal.\
+6. Subscribe to my API with the "Default Application" Create a subscription between the application and the API via the developer portal.\

-6. Complete the Kafka client configuration file `kafka-api-key-ssl.properties` with the API key as the password and an MD5 of the API key as the username, you can get that from the developer portal (My Kafka Gateway API > My Subscription > Open it > And use the information there)
+7. Complete the Kafka client configuration file `kafka-api-key-ssl.properties` with the API key as the password and an MD5 of the API key as the username, you can get that from the developer portal (My Kafka Gateway API > My Subscription > Open it > And use the information there)

-7. Produce and consume messages with the Kafka client
+8. Produce and consume messages with the Kafka client

 ```bash
 docker exec -it gio_apim_kgw_kafka-client bash -c "kafka-console-producer.sh --bootstrap-server foo.kafka.local:9092 --producer.config config/kafka-api-key-plan-ssl.properties --topic client-topic-1"